OP Review Policy Updates

 What work is being done to ensure developments are being designed and built to a standard that will mitigate the anticipated climate changes?

 The City is working on developing Sustainable Building and Development Standards, requiring developers to identify specific techniques to help mitigate climate impacts.
 While it is not part of this specific project, it is something the City is looking at and will bring forward ideas to Council later this year.
-There are also updates underway to the City’s Water, Wastewater, and Stormwater Master Plan.
+There are also updates underway to the City’s Water, Wastewater, and Stormwater Master Plan(External link).

 Are the combined sewers being addressed?